-And finally, WordPress.com offers different levels of support with different plans.
+WordPress.com offers different levels of support with different plans.
 All users will have access to the company’s knowledge base, but email support is only available for paying users.
 Basic live chat is available for those with a Premium plan or higher, while 24/7 priority live chat only comes with a Business or eCommerce subscription.

 Overall, Squarespace clearly wins here, with Wix taking second place.
 In saying that, WordPress.com’s support is still more than good enough—you may just have to wait a while for a response if you’re using a low-end plan.

 WordPress vs Wix vs Squarespace: Pricing and plans

 Both WordPress.com and Wix offer basic free forever plans, while Squarespace has a 14-day free trial.
 All three builders support standard websites and at least some form of e-commerce, and all come with a selection of different paid plans.

 WordPress’s paid plans start at just $4 a month for a Personal subscription that allows you to connect a custom domain.
 Premium ($8 a month) and Business ($15 a month) plans include increasingly advanced features, while an eCommerce subscription ($45 a month) comes with a suite of online selling tools.

 At $12 a month, Squarespace’s Personal plan is higher priced, but it comes with significantly more advanced features.
 A Business subscription will cost you $18 a month, while Basic and Advanced Commerce plans cost $26 and $40 a month respectively.